Friday, 16 December 2011

 Long Weekend

-I was lying on the couch on my back with my legs over the arm of the couch with my head on Mat’s knee, as he was looking at his iPad, stoned off my face yet again, when Mark suggested that he and Luke might want some time to themselves.
+I was lying on the couch on my back with my legs over the arm of the couch with my head on Matt’s knee, as he was looking at his iPad, stoned off my face yet again, when Mark suggested that he and Luke might want some time to themselves.

 We left not long after, late afternoon.